STOP EVERYTHING YOU ARE DOING and make these Spinach and Barley Arancini!!!!

 - At this point, you may store in the fridge until you are ready to cook, or flash freeze them/store in the freezer for up to 6 months.

-- When you are ready to cook, drizzle arancini with a little olive oil and bake at 375 for 20 minutes on a parchment covered baking sheet.
+- When you are ready to cook, drizzle arancini with a the two tablespoons olive oil and bake at 375 for 20 minutes on a parchment covered baking sheet.

 - Serve with marinara sauce for dipping, if desired.